jhauberg/dledger/README.md

 In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` is small, portable and reliable, and operates on plain-text journals that are both easy to read and quick to edit- and most importantly, all yours.

+Reports and forecasts are based entirely on your own data; no external data sources are used.
+This allows `dledger` to work for any investor, no matter the location and choice of currency.

 <br />

 | [Latest release (0.6.1)](https://github.com/jhauberg/dledger/releases/tag/0.6.1) | Download the latest stable release.                 |